zeenix/zeenix/README.md

 * Presented at various conferences: Rust Linz Feb 2022, foss-north (2019, 2021 & 2023), Oxidize Global 2020, RustFest 2019, All Systems Go (2017 & 2024), GENIVI AMM 2017, GUADEC (2008, 2009-2014), FOSDEM (2008-2013, 2017, 2018, 2020 & 2025), Maemo Summit 2009, GStreamer Conference 2010, DLNA summit 2008 and several Rust&Tell Berlin meetups.

+* Member of [Rust Embedded Libraries team][relt], which is responsible for development and maintenance of embedded device libraries, such as [`heapless`](https://docs.rs/heapless).

+* Alumni member of [Rust Async Foundations working group][rafwg].

 * Conducted a "Rust for Beginners" employee training workshop at [1000shapes GmbH] on Nov 16, 2023.

-* Alumni member of [Rust Async Foundations working group][rafwg].

 * Participated as a mentor in Google Summer of Code in 2010, 2012, 2013, 2014, 2015 and 2016.